CS230 • Adversarial Attacks and Defenses

 Scaling laws and large models

-- Larger pretrained models (e.g., Vision Transformers, multimodal systems like CLIP) show somewhat improved robustness due to richer feature representations, but remain vulnerable to adaptive attacks (Wei et al., 2022).
+- Larger pretrained models (e.g., Vision Transformers, multimodal systems like CLIP) exhibit improved robustness due to richer representations, but remain vulnerable to adaptive attacks (Wei et al., 2022).

 -